St Mary's Catholic Primary School

 Our Learning:

-R.E: Our RE topic is on The Easter Story (Desert to Garden).
-In this topic we will be learning about Lent and retelling stories of the Holy Week.
+R.E: Our RE topic is on Dialogue and Encounter.
+In this topic we will be learning about learning about friends of Jesus and talking about other faiths.

 Maths: